molmod/yaff/doc/dg_todo.rst

     - Optional link to openbabel (if installed, not a mandatory dependency).
     - More compact chk file.

+* Add topological analysis to System class.

+* Make first example work out of the box.

 * See TODO comments in code.